BeMoBIL/urban_appraisal-experiment/README.md

 # Urban Appraisal Experiment

 This repository contains code, resources and instructions for running the Urban Appraisal Experiment.
-The experiment is implemented in MATLAB using Psychotoolbox and Lab Streaming Layer (LSL), and includes a web-based demographics questionnaire.
+The experiment is implemented in MATLAB using Psychotoolbox and Lab Streaming Layer (LSL).

 ## Overview
 The experiment consists of two experimental blocks ([block1/](./block1/) and [block2/](./block2/)), each presenting a series of urban stimuli in a randomized order and collecting participant ratings on various scales including the Self Assessment Manikin (SAM).
 Event markers are sent via LSL for synchronization with physiological recordings.
-A separate web-based questionnaire collects demographic data and saves them as a `.csv` file.

 The experiment starts with a baseline recording in which a timed screen is shown to participants.
 Subsequently, the 27/28 images of the respective blocks are being presented randomly with the nine scales arousal, dominance, and valence (all SAM; 9-point Likert scale) as well as beauty, fascination, hominess, openness, stress and safety.
 For each scale, a prime is shown for 1000ms _(stress: relaxed – stressful; openness: narrow – open; safety: unsafe – safe; beauty: ugly – beautiful; hominess: alienated – at home; fascination: boring – fascinating; arousal: excited – calm; valence: happy – unhappy; dominance: controlled – in control)_, followed by a 500ms fixation cross, 3000ms image presentation and the respective rating scale until an answer has been logged via mouse click.
 This repeats until every stimulus x scale compination has been presented.